-As a top-ranked gastroenterologist in Cedars Sinai Medical Towers, Los Angeles, CA, Dr. Treyzon has extensive experience in the diagnosis and treatment of celiac disease, or sprue, helping patients relieve symptoms so they can lead healthier and more comfortable lives.
+As a top-ranked gastroenterologist in Cedars Sinai Medical Towers, Los Angeles and Santa Monica, CA, Dr. Treyzon has extensive experience in the diagnosis and treatment of celiac disease, or sprue, helping patients relieve symptoms so they can lead healthier and more comfortable lives.

 Celiac disease is an autoimmune disease in which the consumption of gluten (a protein found in wheat, barley, and rye) triggers an intestinal immune response.
 The inside lining of the small intestine has tiny microscopic finger-like projections called villi through which nutrients are absorbed.
 In people with celiac, ingested gluten protein severely damages and destroys these delicate intestinal villi.